AntonBergaker/MinesweeperDiscordBot/README.md

 ## How?
 Discord bots are allowed to create hyperlinks, links with a different text than destination.
 Abusing this fact, we can create grids of cells where each cell takes us to a website that works out what cell we pressed based on the url.
-However, url's are big and Discord limits each message to 2048 characters.
+However, url's are big and Discord limits each message to 4096 characters.
 Luckily emoji count as one character and we can do some clever bit magic to compress as much info into as short urls as possible.
 Currently it uses 4 characters encoded in base64, which gives us 3 bytes of information per link.
 Boards are under 16 characters wide and tall, so one byte is enough to store both the x/y of the cell.
 This leaves us with two bytes to identify the board, meaning it's possible to support 65536 simulationous games under the same domain.

+These improvements actually puts us down far enough we hit another limit, Discord will starting hiding links once there's 100 of them in one message.
+This is why the limit is set to 100 mines currently.
+Even with 100 mines one mine is not clickable because it starts hiding the 100th one.

 It's possible to go between flagging and clearing cells, using the same url.
 This is done with a dedicated url to set yourself to either flagging or clearing.